tannewt/wa-law.org/bill/2021-22/hb/1219/1/README.md

 2. The **statewide children's legal representation program** shall enter into contracts with attorneys and agencies for the provision of legal services under **section 5 of this act** to remain within appropriated amounts.

 3. Prior to distributing state funds under subsection (2) of this section, the **statewide children's legal representation program** must verify that attorneys providing legal representation to children under **section 5 of this act** meet the standards of practice,  caseload limits **, and training guidelines adopted by the children's representation work group established by the Washington state supreme court commission on children in foster care as provided in section 9 of this act**.

+## Section 8
+> This section adds a new section to an existing chapter [2.53](/rcw/02_courts_of_record/2.53_civil_legal_aid.md).
+Here is the [modified chapter](rcw/02_courts_of_record/2.53_civil_legal_aid.md) for context.

+1. The Washington state center for court research shall convene stakeholders, including youth and young adults, to identify the relevant outcome measures and data collection methods that appropriately protect attorney-client privilege to effectively assess:

+    a.
+The number of youth for whom attorneys are appointed pursuant to section 6(3) of this act; and

+    b.
+The short and longitudinal impact of standards-based legal representation on case outcomes including family reunification, number of placement changes, and placement with kin of appointment of standards-based representation disaggregated by race, ethnicity, age, disability status, sexual and gender identity, and geography.

+2. By November 30, 2022, and in compliance with RCW 43.01.036, the Washington state center for court research shall submit an annual report to the appropriate committees of the legislature and the governor outlining the outcome measures identified under this section.

+## Section 9
+> This section adds a new section to an existing chapter [2.53](/rcw/02_courts_of_record/2.53_civil_legal_aid.md).
+Here is the [modified chapter](rcw/02_courts_of_record/2.53_civil_legal_aid.md) for context.

+1. The legislature recognizes that substantial changes have occurred that inform the best practices related to representation of children and youth in dependency cases, including new understandings relating to equity, disproportionality, cultural competency, and trauma-informed representation.
+The legislature further recognizes the role that training, supportive supervision, and competitive compensation structures play in recruiting and retaining a diverse pool of well-qualified attorneys.
+The legislature further recognizes that standards-based representation continues to be necessary to ensure effective representation of the stated and legal interests of children and youth involved in the child welfare system.

+2. The legislature therefore respectfully requests that the supreme court's commission on children in foster care review and update, where appropriate, the standards of practice, caseload limits, and training guidelines, referenced in RCW 2.53.045 and section 6 of this act.
+The updated standards shall be developed by December 31, 2021.

+3. This section expires July 1, 2022.